trdroid/Android-Examples/Fragments/List-DetailView-Fragments/README.md

 ### Notes

+STEP A: Instantiating a Fragment

+STEP B: Inflating Fragment's view

+STEP C: Where in the enclosing Activity should the Fragment be attached? i.e. Attaching the Fragment with its Activity's view hierarchy

+RecipesFragment

+STEP A:
-RecipesFragment is defined in RecipesActivity's layout file with a \<fragment\> tag.
+It is defined in RecipesActivity's layout file with a \<fragment\> tag.
+It is instantiated when its Activity's layout is inflated

+STEP B:
-It extends ListFragment
+It extends ListFragment.
 Its view is inflated from android.R.layout.simple_list_item_1 in its onActivityCreated() method

+STEP C:
+The location of \<fragment\> tag in the Activity's layout

+RecipeStepsFragments

+STEP A:
 RecipeStepsFragments are defined dynamically in RecipeStepsActivity.

+STEP B:
-RecipeStepsFragments extend Fragment
+RecipeStepsFragments extend Fragment.
 Its view is inflated from layout/recipe_steps.xml in its onCreateView() method

+STEP C:
+Specified in RecipesActivity using a FragmentTransaction